grafana/gel-app/README.md

-# GEL (Grafana Expression Language)
+# GEL (Grafana Expressions)

 GEL runs as a new type of Transform Plugin and works with Grafana master if the `expressions` flag under `feature_toggles` is set.
 This is only a backend plugin (front-end transform (expression) component as it is part of Grafana).

-This is an alpha/preview feature.
+**Warning: This is an alpha/preview feature.
 It is currently subject breaking and major design changes (including the project/feature name, and code location).
-Enabling this feature currently allows one to bypass datasource permissions and security.
+Enabling this feature currently allows one to bypass datasource permissions and security.**

+GEL preforms data transformations on backend and built-in datasources such as reduction, time series resampling, and math.

 ## Instructions